-Looking to enter your first rogaine event or rise to the top of field?
-You’re in the right place.
-Delivered by experienced rogainers, our training is designed to you sharpen your skills and get out there with confidence.
+Looking to enter your first rogaine event or rise to the top of the field?
+You are in the right place.
+Delivered by experienced rogainers, our training is designed to sharpen your skills so that you can get out into the bush with confidence.

-Here are the various phases involved in an event.
+Here are the various phases involved in attending an event:

 Entering an Event

-On the Tuesday before the event download the Final Instructions.
-These give details the starting place, directions and other necessary information and have an indemnity form.
-The indemnity must be completed and signed by each adult team member and for each junior member.
-Look up your team number to complete the indemnity and to speed up registration.
-Here is the form if you want to see our terms and conditions: Indemnity form.
+On the Tuesday before the event, download the Final Instructions.
+These give details of the starting place, directions, and other necessary information such as the Indemnity Form.
+This form must be completed and signed by each adult team member, and on behalf of each junior member.
+Look up your team number, often displayed on a board near the gear check, to complete your form and speed up registration.

 Travel to the event and park